alejandrogzi/packbed/README.md

 ## Features
 - pack any number of .bed files into overlapping components through a binary, Rust library or Python module
+- write a unique overlapping-component-colorized bed file out of any number of .bed files through a binary, Rust library or Python module
 - split components into separate .bed files through a binary, Rust library or Python module
 - write serialized components to a binary file through a binary and Rust library
 - read serialized components from a binary file through a Rust library or Python module